 These outputs can be accessed via Python, R, and many other tools.
 See the PUDL Data Dictionary page for a list of the normalized database tables and their contents.

 Module documentation within the

-We normalized the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
-For example, PUDL stores name that EIA uses to refer to a power plant in the plants_entity_eia table in association with the plant’s unique numeric ID.
+We normalize the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
+For example, PUDL stores the name that EIA uses to refer to a power plant in the plants_entity_eia table in association with the plant’s unique numeric ID.
 If you are working with data from the fuel_receipts_costs_eia923 table, which records monthly per-plant fuel deliveries, you may want to have the name of the plant alongside the fuel delivery information since it’s more recognizable than the plant ID.

 Rather than requiring everyone to write their own SQL

 pandas.merge() operations to bring together data, PUDL provides a